 Summer is in full swing and now is the time to make the most of it!
-From cultural festivals to the best al fresco restaurants, we’ve rounded up our top picks for what to see and do in August.
+From cultural festivals to the best al fresco restaurants, we’ve rounded up our top picks for the top August events, dining, style and travel.

 Festival Fringe, the world’s largest arts festival, is taking place until 28 August in Edinburgh.
 It’s a lot of fun, with many well-known performers such as Emma Thompson, Rowan Atkinson, Stephen Fry and John Cleese having got their first break here.
 You’ll need at least a weekend in Edinburgh to get the most out of the festival, although if you can spare a week that’s even better!